dhgarcia/dhgarcia.github.io/cv.md

 You can download a [pdf of my CV]({{ "assets/resources/cv_DHG.pdf" | absolute_url }})

+**Post-Doctoral Research Associate.** Cognitive Robotics Lab, Department of Computer Science, The University of Manchester.
+Manchester, UK.
+January 2019 - Present

+- Post-Doctoral Research Associate.
+    - Research on Human-Robot Interaction in social robots for elderly care in the scope of the H2020 MoveCare projects.
+    - Research on neuro-robotics architectures, and deep learning approaches, interactive learning of actions and scenes representations, and their grounded linguistic descriptions.

+**Post-Doctoral Research Fellow.** Centre for Robotics and Neural Systems, University of Plymouth.
+Plymouth, UK.
+April 2017 - January 2019

+- Post-Doctoral Research Fellow in Human-Robot Interaction.
+    - Research on Human-Robot Interaction in social robots for education and therapy; developing Robot-Enhanced Therapy (RET) and child-friendly tutor robots for second language learning in the scope of the DREAM and L2TOR projects.
+    - Study the potential of Deep Learning for social robotics.
+Can Deep Learning be used to have access to the social world, allowing the robot to make better decisions.

 **Associate Lecturer/Demonstrator** School of Computing, Electronics and Mathematics.
 University of Plymouth.
 Plymouth, UK.
 September 2017 - Present